rx-angular/rx-angular/apps/docs/docs/cdk/render-strategies/strategies/concurrent-strategies.md

 ![concurrent scheduling - abstract diagram](https://user-images.githubusercontent.com/10064416/145228577-6b8f0bb7-6547-4835-aecc-13d7e07baf02.png)

 Concurrent scheduling is a marketing term and simply means that there is a mechanism in place that knows how much time is spent in the current task.
 This number is called frame budget and measured in milliseconds.
-As a result of this technique we're getting prioritized user-centric scheduling behavior's.
+As a result of this technique we're getting prioritized user-centric scheduling behaviour's.

 This enables: